Gurnee Mills

+Shopping mall in Lake County, Illinois, U.S.

-Gurnee Mills is a shopping mall and outlet mall in Gurnee, Illinois, within the Chicago metropolitan area.
-Like the nearby Six Flags Great America and Great Wolf Lodge, the mall's placement in Gurnee is intended to bring customers from both Chicago and Milwaukee, Wisconsin.
-With 1,936,699 sqft of gross leasable area and ten major anchor stores in its Z-shaped single-story building, it is the third largest mall in Illinois, and the largest of the four enclosed shopping centers in Lake County.
-Owned and operated by the Simon Property Group, it was an early part of the "Landmark Mills" chain of shopping malls built by the Mills Corporation.
-The mall features Round One, Hobby Lobby, Macy's, Kohl's, Marshalls/HomeGoods, Value City Furniture, Bass Pro Shops Outdoor World, 2nd & Charles, Boot Barn, Dick's Sporting Goods, Marcus Theaters, Primark, Top Shelf Ice Arena, Burlington Coat Factory, and Floor & Decor as its anchor tenants.
-Larger non anchors include: Off Broadway Shoe Warehouse, H&M, and Lee Wrangler Clarence Center.
-The mall also features the restaurants of Rainforest Cafe and Lola's Tacos & Tequilla.
+Gurnee Mills is a super-regional shopping mall in Gurnee, Illinois, within the Chicago metropolitan area.
+With 1,936,699 sqft of gross leasable area and ten major anchor stores in its Z-shaped single-story building, it is the third largest shopping mall in Illinois, and one of the four shopping centers in Lake County.

+Owned and operated by Simon Property Group, it was an early part of the "Landmark Mills" chain of shopping malls developed by Western Development Corporation (which completed a corporate spin-off in 1994 as Mills Corporation).

-Once marketed as the "world's largest outlet mall", Gurnee Mills features a variety of manufacturer's outlets in addition to the more typical mall retailers, and like other nearby outlet malls it is a popular attraction for tourists visiting the Chicago area, with thousands of tour buses making stops at the mall each year.
+Gurnee Mills features a variety of manufacturer outlets in addition to the more typical mall retailers, and it is a popular attraction for tourists visiting the Chicago area, with thousands of tour buses making stops at the mall each year.
 The mall draws more than 20 million visitors each year.

 History

-Development
+Background

 The land where Gurnee Mills stands today was plotted out as part of Section 16 of Warren Township, and most of it was owned by the prominent Lamb family from 1837 until sold to the mall's developers in 1988.
 The corner of Grand Avenue and Hunt Club Road was long known as Lamb's Corners, where various members of the family farmed and operated a long succession of small businesses.
 When the latest generation of the family sold the land to be developed, they had some conditions, primarily that the oldest trees on the property be preserved and the wetlands along the highway be kept intact.